Preparing GitHub for Agentic Tutorials and Projects

 Preferences > Accounts > Sign In.
 A window will pop up and you can choose between signing in using your browser and signing in using your GitHub username and password

-On your browser, create a new, PRIVATE reactive repo with your GitHub account:
+On your browser, create a new, PRIVATE agentic repo with your GitHub account:

 -